-Tracking systems consist of two components: a GPS tracker installed on or inside the vehicle and a software.
+Tracking systems consist of two components: a vehicle GPS tracker installed on or inside the vehicle and a software.
 The GPS tracker is a compact component that can be integrated inconspicuously at various locations.
 There are three possibilities for installation:

 - Cigarette lighter

 - Car battery

 - To the power supply of the vehicle, such as an OBD interface

 Depending on the hardware, installation of a GPS tracking system can be done in three easy steps or require a paid visit to a garage.
 The placement of the GPS tracker and the ease and cost of installation and uninstallation are important factors to consider when choosing a product and a provider.

 Pt.II – Data Security and collection

 GPS devices for the car collect a variety of data that goes far beyond the mere location of the vehicle.
 The data is transmitted via the GSM mobile phone network, recorded in the corresponding software and then can be processed.
 Depending on the system used, GPS vehicle tracking devices can collect data on parameters such as speed, idle times, as well as information concerning engine performance.

-By determining the location alone, truck tracking devices allow numerous usage scenarios:
+By determining the location alone, vehicle GPS tracking devices allow numerous usage scenarios: